gasingh/shapeAlignment/README.md

 _The ICP algorithm can be used to match point clouds in a variety of applications, including robotics, computer vision, and 3D scanning.
 It is a powerful method for aligning point clouds and can be used to create high-quality 3D models from multiple scans or to register 3D objects in real time._

+_This is an implementation of the ICP inside Rhino.
+All the math is coded independently inside pure Python with no external code.
+The ICP is embedded inside Rhinocommon API, to leverage direct access to Rhino 3D point clouds and meshes._

 `#machine-learning` `#statistics` `#linear-algebra` `#applied-maths` `#3d` `#geometry`

 ## Aim